AbhinayKakade/application-deployment/README.md

 - [Troubleshooting](#troubleshooting)
 - [Contributing](#contributing)

+## 1. Pre-requisites
+Before proceeding, ensure the following requirements are met:
+- AWS account with appropriate permissions to manage EKS and other AWS resources.
+- Terraform installed on your local machine.
+- Git and GitHub CLI tools installed.
+- Docker installed for containerizing applications.
+- Basic understanding of CI/CD pipelines and Kubernetes.

-## 1. Pre-understanding of GitHub Repo Branch Structure
+## 2. Pre-understanding of GitHub Repo Branch Structure

 The GitHub repository has three primary branches used for deployment: